-In this video, Physical Therapists Kristina Hines PT DPT and Steve Gonser PT DPT show you an easy, at-home stretch to open your low back.
+In this video, Physical Therapist Katie Wolfley, PT DPT, shows you an easy, at-home stretch to open your low back.

-Start by holding a sturdy surface, like a sink.
+Start by holding a sturdy, waist-high surface like a sink.

-Stand an arm’s width from the surface with your feet a shoulder’s width apart.
+Stand an arm’s width from the surface with your feet a hip’s width apart.